rinial/Gunship/README.md

 # Gunship

 **Gunship** is a game about a... gunship destroying asteroids in space.

 Made with Cocos2d-x.
+Custom physics engine was implemented.

 ## Where to play